Encrypted Messaging App

 Is NoChat actually end-to-end encrypted?

 Yes.
 Messages are encrypted on your device with AES-256-GCM using a session key derived from a P-256 ECDH exchange.
 Keys are generated client-side and the server only stores ciphertext.
-You can verify this in the open-source code at github.com/kindlyrobotics/nochat.
+The cryptography is built on open, standardized primitives anyone can audit.

 What encryption algorithms does this encrypted messaging app use?